hasura/graphql-engine/docs/graphql/manual/queries/aggregation-queries.rst

 Fetch aggregated data on nested objects
 ---------------------------------------
-The following is an example of a nested object query with aggregations on the **array relationship** between author and articles.
+The following is an example of a nested object query with aggregations on the **array relationship** between an author and articles.

-Fetch an author whose id is ``1`` and a nested list of articles with aggregated data:
+Fetch an author whose id is ``1`` and a nested list of articles with aggregated data of their rating:

 .. graphiql::
   :view_only: